jnlanahan/portfolio-website/replit.md

     - Replaced failed pdf-parse library with pdf2json library using proper dynamic imports for ES modules
     - Successfully restored text extraction from all PDF documents (performance reviews, transcripts, military evaluations, LinkedIn profile, etc.)
     - Verified chatbot now searches ALL 24 documents for every question with 33,924+ characters of relevant context
-    - Document status: 24/24 documents now successfully readable (was 3/24 before fix)
+    - Document status: 23/24 documents now successfully readable (was 3/24 before fix, 1 OSU transcript encrypted)
     - All PDF documents now provide substantial extracted content instead of error messages
     - Confirmed chatbot can answer questions using content from previously unreadable PDF documents
+  - **Enhanced chatbot response system and document monitoring**:
+    - Updated system prompt to be more confident when providing information found in documents
+    - Added document reading notification system that alerts users when documents can't be read
+    - Improved education question handling to use transcript and academic record information effectively
+    - System now displays warnings like "*Note: 1 of 24 documents could not be fully read due to formatting or encryption issues*"
+    - Console logging provides detailed document status for troubleshooting
+    - Chatbot now provides more specific and detailed responses when information is available in documents

 - **January 2025**: Created comprehensive test suite for quality assurance
   - Built automated API test suite covering all major functionality